Sides for sandwiches are necessary because there are many cases when a single sandwich is not enough.

 Total time: 3 hours 15 minutes

-Along with French fries and potato chips, roasted potatoes are among the most popular side dishes to serve with sandwiches.
+Along with French fries and chips, roasted potatoes are among the most hearty sides to serve with chicken wings or sandwiches.
 Garlic roasted potatoes come in bite-sized pieces, featuring a tender, fluffy texture on the inside, and crispiness on the outside, with a buttery flavor.

 This recipe is easy to follow, even for beginners.
 If you don’t believe you can cook, try this dish.
 It may change your mind.
 Just don’t forget to soak the potato pieces, as it will ensure crunchiness for your dish.